 Retirement is changing dramatically.
 Where it used to suggest an ending, today it can be a beginning – a time to explore, discover, and get on with the rest of your life.
 This change has paved the way for Just to be a new type of company.
 One that sees people as unique individuals, always adapting and evolving, and dares to believe in great things.

-At Just we’re a business full of ambition and we currently have a fantastic opportunity to join our HR team as a HR Adviser on a permanent basis from our Reigate office.
+If you’d like to become part of that journey then we have a great opportunity to join our HR team as a HR Adviser, on a permanent basis from our Reigate office.

 HR Advisers at Just provide key support to the HR Business Partners and the client group they support as well as being an important interface with the business.

 The role of the HR Adviser is to guide, advise and support managers and employees on operational HR matters and propose / discuss appropriate solutions to all people-related and other business matters.
 You will be able to positively influence business decisions and processes using experience, knowledge and general commercial awareness to achieve positive solution focused outcomes.

 Importantly, the role of an HR Adviser at Just is one that is always evolving and changing.
 Every business area and manager will require slightly different solutions and the HR Adviser is responsible for ensuring the actions taken are fair and appropriate, commercial, within the law and are right for Just.

 You will be constantly learning from, challenging and questioning the HR Business Partners, will work closely and seek the advice and support of the specialist HR teams to ensure the most appropriate solutions are being deployed in the business.
 Requiring considerable self-investment, you needs to be informed and knowledgeable and have an understanding of the implications of alternative solutions.